PetCaseFinder

 Plain-English summary

-A 9-year-old female spayed Boston Terrier was brought in because she was very tired, eating less than usual, and losing weight.
+A 9-year-old female spayed Boston Terrier was brought in because she was very tired, not eating well, losing weight, and had a high white blood cell count.
 During the exam, the vet found significant muscle loss and a noticeable mass in her abdomen.
-Imaging showed that the mass was in her small intestine, so the vet performed surgery to remove it, which went smoothly.
-The mass was identified as a gastrointestinal stromal tumor, and after the surgery, her high white blood cell count returned to normal within two weeks.
-This case suggests that the high white blood cell count was likely related to the tumor, and it’s the first time this has been reported in a dog with this type of tumor.
+Imaging showed the mass was in her small intestine, leading to surgery to remove it.
+After the tumor was taken out, her white blood cell count returned to normal within two weeks.
+This case suggests that the high white blood cell count was likely related to the tumor.

 Abstract